NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 Notice target is not requried.

-This ``test_docs.yaml`` file will call the ``test_docs_tmpl.yml`` file of centralized ``.github`` repo and take care of the rest of the things for you!!!
+This ``test_docs.yaml`` file will call the ``test_docs_tmpl.yml`` file of the centralized ``.github`` repo and take care of the rest of the things for you!!!

 3. To install dependencies, build documentation and also to deploy the documentation to github pages first copy the ``deploy_docs.yaml`` file from ``NWChemEx-Project/NWChemEx/.github/workflows/deploy_docs.yaml``.
-It has the following parameters and the values should be like following:
+It has the following parameters and the values should be as follows:

 .. code-block:: yml

    target: reponame_cxx_api (for example: nwchemex_cxx_api)
    dependencies: cmake doxygen sphinx

-However if you do not need doxygen then it should be like following:
+However if you do not need doxygen then it should be as follows:

 .. code-block:: yml